What does the proposed eviction ban mean for renters and landlords?

 We also do not yet know the positioning in respect of current possession proceedings or the long-term impact of the proposed eviction ban legislation.

 We await more information on this new legislation, which we hope will address many of these outstanding questions.
 In the meantime, and once we do know more, our specialist property litigation team can help.

-Our solicitors advise landlords and letting agents in all areas of property law, including dealing with both contentious and non-contentious areas of tenancy matters.
+Our solicitors advise landlords and letting agents in all areas of property law.
+Our expert team deals with both contentious and non-contentious areas of tenancy matters.
 To get in touch, call us on 0117 325 2929 or fill out our enquiry form.